doctrine/mongodb-odm/docs/en/cookbook/simple-search-engine.rst

 Embedded Documents
 ------------------

 If you want to use an embedded document instead of just an array then you can.
-It will allow you to store additional information with each keyword, like its weight.
+That will allow you to store additional information with each keyword, like its weight.

 Definition
 ~~~~~~~~~~